nitanmarcel/waydroid-magisk/README.md

 ## What is Magisk Delta?
 Magisk Delta is a fork of the official Magisk Manager with the old Magisk Hide feature re-added and other new features.
 You can find a list of differences between Magisk Delta and official Magisk [here](https://github.com/HuskyDG/magisk-files/blob/main/note_stable.md#diffs-to-official-magisk).

+## Arch Linux
+Arch based Linux distributions are not fully supported yet.
+ * Magisk installs fine, but modules are broken